 Once everything in your basket is either sorted, your next step is to deal with each of your to-do list items.
 Go to your first pile and take action on every single piece of paper.
 Remember, we ARE taking action at this point so try not to be tempted to just set the paper off to the side.
 The key to this system working so well is taking action.

-D/M Pro Tip: If you have an item that is a week or longer down the road then make a not on it and return it to your basket.
-This way you know it will get the attention it needs when it needs it.
+D/M Pro Tip: If you have an item that has a due date that is a week or longer, then I find it is best to make a note and put it on the front of the paper and return it to your basket.
+This way you will know it will get the attention it needs before the due date arrives.

 Go through each pile one at a time:

 - Shred anything in your “To be shredded” pile.

 - Toss anything in your “To be tossed” pile.

 - File away any items (or put them into a file bin to do at the end of the month) If no action is needed.